SLAM for Visually Impaired People: a Survey: Introduction

 \subsection{Contribution}

-This study conducted a systematic literature review that addressed fundamental questions regarding SLAM-based approaches for visually impaired navigation, providing insights into their technological diversity, advantages, limitations, and potential to address real-world challenges.
-In addition, the study reported the results of a survey conducted on visually impaired individuals.
-The main contributions of this study are as follows: \begin{itemize} \item Analysis of survey results: We report the results of an anonymous survey conducted among visually impaired individuals worldwide. \item Identification of SLAM approaches: We systematically identified and categorized the diverse SLAM approaches adopted in the development of assistive systems tailored for visually impaired navigation. \item Advantages and limitations synthesis: Our study synthesized the advantages and limitations of these SLAM techniques when applied to the context of visually impaired navigation. \item Classification of challenging conditions: We identified and categorized studies that addressed the challenging conditions relevant to SLAM-based navigation systems for the visually impaired. \item Exploration of the potential for enhancing VIB navigation: We demonstrated that the proposed SLAM-based solutions have the potential to significantly enhance the mobility and navigation capabilities of individuals with visual impairments. \end{itemize}
+This paper presents a systematic literature review (SLR) addressing fundamental questions regarding SLAM-based approaches for BVI navigation.
+This review provides insights into technological diversity, advantages, limitations, and the potential to address real-world challenges.
+While recognizing the broad range of potential research questions we narrowed our focus to the four questions outlined in Table~\ref{research_questions}.
+The primary contributions of this study are as follows: \begin{itemize} \item Identification of SLAM approaches: We systematically identified and categorized the diverse SLAM approaches adopted in the development of assistive systems tailored for visually impaired navigation.
+This includes analyzing the localization and mapping techniques, sensor types, computing resources, and machine-learning methods used in these approaches. \item Advantages and limitations synthesis: Our study synthesizes the advantages and limitations of these SLAM techniques when applied to BVI navigation. \item Classification of challenges: We identify and categorize studies that address challenging conditions relevant to SLAM-based navigation systems for the visually impaired.
+In addition, we discuss practical considerations that affect the usability and adoption of these systems. \item Exploration of the potential for enhancing BVI navigation: We analyzed how the proposed SLAM-based approaches improved navigation in visually impaired individuals.
+In addition, we evaluated the effectiveness of these solutions in real-world scenarios and assessed user satisfaction to understand their practical impact on BVI mobility. \end{itemize}